-If your request involves an urgent care claim, Highmark will make a decision on your request as soon as possible, taking into account the medical exigencies involved.
-You will receive notice of the decision that has been made on your urgent care claim not later than 24 hours following receipt of your claim.
+If your request involves an urgent care claim, Highmark will make a decision on your request as soon as possible taking into account the medical exigencies involved.
+You will receive notice of the decision that has been made on your urgent care claim no later than 72 hours following receipt of the claim.

-If Highmark determines in connection with an urgent care claim that you have not provided sufficient information to determine whether or to what extent benefits are provided under your coverage, you will be notified within 24 hours following Highmark's receipt of your claim of the specific information needed to complete your claim.
-You will then be given not less than 48 hours to provide the specific information to Highmark.
-Highmark will thereafter notify you of its determination on your claim as soon as possible but not later than 48 hours after the earlier of (i) its receipt of the additional specific information, or (ii) the date Highmark informed you that it must receive the additional specific information.
+If Highmark determines in connection with an urgent care claim that you have not provided sufficient information to determine whether or to what extent benefits are provided under your coverage, your physician will be notified within 24 hours following Highmark's receipt of the claim of the specific information needed to complete your claim.
+Your physician will then be given not less than 48 hours to provide the specific information to Highmark.
+Highmark will thereafter notify you of its determination on your claim as soon as possible but not later than 48 hours after the earlier of (i) its receipt of the additional specific information, or (ii) the date Highmark informed your physician that it must receive the additional specific information.